 - A Fugitive Hydrocarbon Inspection & Maintenance (I&M) program for detecting and repairing leaks of hydrocarbons from piping components, consistent with the requirements of Rule 331, to reduce ROC emissions by approximately 80%. - Use of "N 60-type" nozzle and timing retard in the crane IC engines to lower NO_X emissions. - Use of turbo-charging, enhanced seawater inter-cooling and 4° injection timing retard on supply boat main engines to achieve a NO_X emissions rate of 8.4 g/bhp-hr. - Use of turbo-charging, inter-cooling, and 4° injection timing retard on the crew boat main engines to achieve a NO_X emissions rate of 8.4 g/bhp-hr. - Use of Tier 2 main engines and Tier 4 auxiliary engines on the emergency response boats.
-The main engines on these boats achieve a NO_X emission rate of 6.76 g/bhp-hr.
-The NO_X emission rate for the auxiliary engines is 5.04 g/bhp-hr. - Use of a production flare to combust gas from unplanned casing blowdown and gas produced during planned pipeline pigging operations.
+The main engines on these boats achieve a NO_x emission rate of 6.76 g/bhp-hr.
+The NO_x emission rate for the auxiliary engines is 5.04 g/bhp-hr.

+- Portable crane engine equipped with a turbocharger and a diesel oxidation catalyst. - Use of a production flare to combust gas from unplanned casing blowdown and gas produced during planned pipeline pigging operations.